 The mortality in retirement assumptions will be based on the most up-to-date information in relation to self-administered pension schemes published by the Continuous Mortality Investigation (CMI), making allowance for future improvements in longevity and the experience of the scheme.
 The mortality tables used are set out below, with a loading reflecting Fund specific experience.
 The derivation of the mortality assumption is set out in a separate paper as supplied by the Actuary.

-Current members who retire on the grounds of ill health are assumed to exhibit average mortality equivalent to that for a good health retiree at an age 4 years older whereas for existing ill health retirees we assume this is at an age 3 years older.
-For all members, it is assumed that the accelerated trend in longevity seen in recent years will continue in the longer term and as such, the assumptions build in a minimum level of longevity 'improvement' year on year in the future in line with the CMI projections subject to a minimum rate of improvement of 1.5% per annum for males and females.
+A specific mortality assumption has also been adopted for current members who retire on the grounds of ill health.

+For all members, it is assumed that the trend in longevity seen over recent time periods (as evidenced in the 2018 CMI analysis) will continue in the longer term and as such, the assumptions build in a level of longevity 'improvement' year on year in the future in line with the CMI 2018 projections and a long term improvement trend of 1.75% per annum.

-The mortality before retirement has also been adjusted based on LGPS wide experience.
+The mortality before retirement has also been reviewed based on LGPS wide experience.